 However, as these services rely on blockchain technology, businesses using these services aren’t actually accepting credit or debit cards.
 Some customers may not want to bother with another app for their phones.

 On the business side of acceptance, Tokken doesn’t provide much information.
-We’ve reached out for details on how businesses can use the service and what it costs, and will update this article as more information becomes available.
+We’ve reached out for details on how businesses can use the service.
+We’ll update this article as more information becomes available.

 Related Article: How to Take Bitcoin at Your Business.